fabioyamate/introduction-to-algorithms/ch01/ex1.1.md

 Both solves a problem that minimize costs.
 The difference in both is that the shortest-path algorithm finds the path of small cost but does not require to pass thru all nodes which traveling-salesman does.
+Also, traveling-salesman has the contraint that all nodes should be visited exactly once and it you should return to the starting point.

 > 5 Come up with a real-world problem in which only the best solution will
 > do.
 Then come up with one in which a solution that is "approximately" the